Tips on harvesting your soft fruits

 Now for a few tips on apricot growing!

-In the north of Britain it is unlikely you will get a crop if the tree is not protected.
+If you live in the Southern part of the UK, then you probably won’t need to protect your apricot trees with anything more than a fruit cage or netting once the fruits start showing, to stop the pesky birds from getting at them.
+In the north of Britain however; it is unlikely you will get a crop if the tree is not protected.
 The main reason is because they flower so early in the year, often already in February, and the subsequent frosts usually kill of all the fruit embryos.
 The apricot tree is usually self fertile and does not need a pollination partner, but it does need insects to move the pollen within the tree, and as insects are scarce at that time of the year many will not get pollinated and not produce fruit. (some gardeners will manually remove pollen with a paint brush from flower to flower).
 To avoid these pitfalls, I planted an apricot tree in a large poly tunnel, I purposely leave open as many air vents and openings to keep it as cold as possible to make sure that it flowers as late in the year as possible.
 When the flowers do emerge, I close most of these vents and only leave a few visible entry points for insect access.
 Surprisingly, I usually find there a bumble bee or two in the early spring, they stay there for long periods doing there vital work as they enjoy the nectar they are getting in the warm environment of the poly tunnel.
 Whilst we rely on the ‘goody’ insects for pollination we have the ‘baddy’ insect that also enjoy the warmth of the poly tunnel.
 The worst one is the scale insect.
 Since they hardly move you don’t notice them until it is quite heavily infested.
 They look like a small brown semi circle and can be mistaken for part of the bark of the tree.
 They seriously weaken the tree, and follow to blacken the fruit.
 Clearing them by hand or with a bristle brush is ideal, but an insecticide spray might be the only real answer to the problem.